 This story is an example of what researchers call "belief perseverance".
 As you probably already know... this phenomenon doesn't just happen to cows.

-A lot more than you may imagine.
-You see, affairs have a way of mimicking the depth and strength of real relationships, often creating the illusion of permanent ties.
-So like that wise woman next door, my job often comes down to helping men and women break free from the belief that they are unable to break free... to move them forward, even though in reality they were never stuck... and to help them let go of people they never really had in the first place.
+A lot more than you might imagine.
+Let me explain.
+Affairs have a way of mimicking the depth and strength of real relationships.
+This often creates an illusion of permanent ties.
+So like the wise woman next door... my job often comes down to helping men and women dismantle the belief they have that they are unable to break free.
+I use my 15 years of affair recovery experience to guide them forward (even though in reality they were never stuck)... and to help them let go of people they never really had in the first place.
 Unfortunately, sometimes that takes a lot of convincing.

 Looking for a Black Cat

 Because affairs are also rooted in fantasy and not reality, it's like looking for that black cat in a dark room—except the cat isn't there.

 On one hand, you understand that being in an affair is inappropriate (no one needs to tell you that).
 But on the other hand... somewhere between the conversations, the text messages, the connections, the laughs, the smiles, the flirting and the attentiveness... some fairly intense feelings have developed.
 Any of this sounding familiar?

 - The person you know you should walk away from... becomes impossible to stay away from.

 - The rules you never thought you would break... you find yourself breaking all the time.

 - The things you used to prevent you from crossing the line - like your faith, principles, and conscience - don't seem to be working anymore.